benedicttjc/Resume/index.md

 > * [Written work 2](https://github.com/benedicttjc/Resume/blob/316f88178b374324924c6094d5b3f0108dc5e940/LLM%20-%20Dissertation.pdf)

 * * *
 I intentionally left out the details to my work and education (And hobbies as well!) so I can share them with you via a chat!
-Do email me!
+Do email me (Benedicttjc@gmail.com)!
 Cheers!
 -Benedict